 - Talking Heads' album Stop Making Sense (meant to accompany the concert film of the same name) only had 9 of the 16 songs from the film, and most of them were heavily edited.
 David Byrne stated that he wanted the album to be a separate experience from the film, rather than just a soundtrack.
 However, in 1999, it was remastered and re-edited as Stop Making Sense: Special New Edition.
 This version was a proper soundtrack for the film, as it had all 16 songs and minimal editing.

-- Gargoyles had this indignity foisted on it with its Pilot Movie.
+- Gargoyles had this foisted on its Pilot Movie.
 According to Word of God, it was originally aired as a five-parter, this was trimmed into much shorter version to be shown in conjunction with a Disneyland Gargoyles ride.
 When the House of Mouse decided to release it on videocassette, they chose the shorter version because it had already been cleaned up.
 The longer has since been released on DVD.

 - Rudolph the Red-Nosed Reindeer has used at least three different endings over the years: one which pays off Yukon Cornelius' pickaxe-licking, one that shows Rudolph and Santa gathering the Misfit Toys, and one that combines both of them.
 Three versions also exist of the scene in which Rudolph and Hermey become friends, the second containing a completely different song.